What is different about ladies golf balls

 Ladies’ golf balls are designed specifically for women’s swing speeds.
 That means they fly further and straighter than men’s balls, giving you more distance off the tee.

-They also have a softer feel, which is ideal for those with slower swing speeds.
-So if you’ve been struggling to generate power, ladies’ golf balls can help you get more out of your swing.
+They also have a softer feel, ideal for those with slower swing speeds.
+So, if you’ve been struggling to generate power, ladies’ golf balls can help you get more out of your swing.

 Ladies’ golf balls also tend to spin less than men’s balls.
 That can be helpful if you are hooking or slicing the ball too much.
-Less spin means more control, so you can keep your shots on target more often.
+Less spin means more control to keep your shots on target more often.

 Lastly, ladies’ golf balls come in bright, cheerful colors that many women prefer over traditional white balls.
 Choose a pink or purple option if you want your ball to stand out.
 It might just put a little extra pep in your step as you tee off!